open-telemetry/opentelemetry-operator/cmd/otel-allocator/README.md

 operator's most recent release as well.

 In essence, Prometheus Receiver configs are "stolen" and replaced with a http_sd_configs directive that points to the Allocator, these are then loadbalanced/sharded to the collectors.
-In addition, the TargetAllocator can discover targets via Prometheus CRs (currently ServiceMonitor, PodMonitor) which it presents on the `/jobs` endpoint.
+In addition, the TargetAllocator can discover targets via Prometheus CRs (currently ServiceMonitor, PodMonitor) which it presents as scrape configs and jobs on the `/scrape_configs` and `/jobs` endpoints respectively.

 # Usage
 The `targetAllocator:` controls the TargetAllocator general properties.
 Full API spec can be found here: [api.md#opentelemetrycollectorspectargetallocator](../../docs/api.md#opentelemetrycollectorspectargetallocator)